Chocobozzz/PeerTube/FAQ.md

 ## I want to change my domain name, how can I do that?

 You can't.
-You'll need to re install an instance and reupload your videos.
+You'll need to reinstall an instance and reupload your videos.

 ## Should I have a big server to run PeerTube?